mervy-24/PCB-Emulation/README.md

 # Process Control Block (PCB) Emulation

-This is a program that emulates how a process control block works.
+This is a program emulates a process control block works.
 It is a basic linked list of simple process information stored in memory.

 ## Usage

-Just type:
+In the working directory type:
 `./build/pcb`
-in your terminal.

 ## What the demonstration shows: